blockhackersio/001_daptools-docker/README.md

 ### Dockerfile

-To set it up we can create a simple docker file:
+To set it up we can create a docker file:

 ```Dockerfile
 FROM nixos/nix